-- i.
-Although there is a lot of talk about intergenerational split-dollar arrangements, they may not be nearly as common as family limited partnerships.
+- (a) The intergenerational split-dollar cases may have less broad an application and may therefore have created less anxiety. - i.
+Although there is a lot of talk about intergenerational split-dollar arrangements, they probably are not nearly as common as family limited partnerships.
 For many clients, paying a large cash premium for no immediate return may not as appealing as just signing some documents and hoping for the best. - ii.
-If Morrissette is not resolved by summary judgment, which is unlikely, or by settlement, which seems unlikely but is always possible, the Tax Court's opinion may be more focused and less open-ended than the Powell and Cahill opinions, and thus good or bad might provide greater clarity. - iii.
-In any event, the opinion promises to be a rare exposition of Chapter 14, more than three decades after it took effect on October 9, 1990. - (b) The facts in Morrissette seem better than the facts in Cahill. - i.
+In any event, the Morrissette opinion's analysis of the bona fide business arrangement, testamentary device, and comparability with arm's-length transactions prongs of the exception in section 2703(b) is a rare exposition of Chapter 14, more than three decades after Chapter 14 took effect on October 9, 1990. - (b) The facts in Morrissette clearly seemed better than the facts in Cahill, and the less harsh result should not be surprising. - i.
 The decedent lived for almost three years after the transaction in Morrissette, rather than only 15 months as in Cahill (although both are better than the seven days in Powell). - ii.
 Although both Cahill and Morrissette, like Powell, involve transactions undertaken by representatives of the decedent on the decedent's behalf, Clara Morrissette's representative was a court-appointed conservator who, unlike Jeffrey Powell, did not serve as a trustee. - iii.
-The estate tax value of the receivable reported by the executors in Morrissette was about 25 percent of the premiums paid, compared to a little less than 2 percent in Cahill. - iv.
+The estate tax value of the receivable reported by the executors in Morrissette was about 25 percent of the premiums paid, compared to a little less than 2 percent in Cahill.
+Unlike Judge Thornton in Cahill, Judge Goeke seemed less incredulous of the math.

+- iv.
 The premium payments were not financed with borrowing in Morrissette, as they were in Cahill.
 See the elaboration of this point in Part 6.d(7) below. - v.
-Perhaps most importantly, the context in Morrissette of a family-owned business that has been operating for 75 years should be more supportive of "bona fide sale" arguments under sections 2036(a) and 2038(a)(1) and a "bona fide business arrangement" argument under section 2703(b).
-It might come down to whether, even if the shareholders agreement is a bona fide business arrangement, the choice of an intergenerational split-dollar arrangement to fund it is so integral to the underlying shareholders agreement that such a favorable characterization must apply to that split-dollar arrangement as well. - vi.
-Some view the Court of Appeals for the Fourth Circuit, to which Morrissette would be appealable, as more open to estate planning and tax planning than Cahill's Ninth Circuit.
+Perhaps most importantly, the context in Morrissette of a family-owned business that has been operating for 75 years was more supportive of "bona fide sale" arguments under sections 2036(a) and 2038(a)(1) and a "bona fide business arrangement" argument under section 2703(b).
+As Judge Goeke noted in contrasting Morrissette with Cahill, "Estate of Cahill did not involve active business operations with related financial considerations such as management efficiency and succession, capital accumulation and long-held grudges that put those financial considerations at risk."